dbfx/github-phplint/README.md

 In the above example, your workflow will run the PHP syntax check with PHP 5.6, 7.2 & 7.3.
 You may remove any of these that do not apply.

 ---

+## Supported versions

+Right now there is support for the following PHP versions:
+ - 5.5
+ - 5.6
+ - 7.2
+ - 7.3
+ - 7.4

+ If you would like to add more submit a PR or an issue.

+ ---

 ## Ignoring paths